Maple Glazed Carrots

 Instructions

 - Add the maple syrup to the pan (it should sizzle and bubble up), and toss the carrots for a minute.
 Then add the almonds and salt.
-Cook the carrots for another 3-5 minutes until the carrots are glazed and sticky, and they are fork tender.
+Cook for another 3-5 minutes until the carrots are glazed and sticky, and they are fork tender.
 Enjoy!

 Notes